A modelling and computational study of the frustration index in signed networks: Binary linear programming formulations

-The term $x_i \text{AND} x_j$ can be replaced by binary variables $x_{ij}=x_i \text{AND} x_j$ for each edge $(i,j)$ that take value 1 whenever $x_{i}=x_{j}=1$ (both endpoints are coloured black) and 0 otherwise.
-This gives our first 0/1 linear model in \eqref{eq8} that calculates the frustration index in the minimisation objective function.
+The term $x_i x_j$ can be replaced by binary variable $x_{ij}=x_i x_j$ for each edge $(i,j)$ that take value 1 whenever $\text{AND}_{(x_i,x_j)}=1$ (both endpoints are coloured black) and 0 otherwise.
+This gives our first binary linear model in \eqref{3eq3.5} that calculates the frustration index in the minimisation objective function.

 The optimal solution represents a subset $X^* \subseteq V$ of $G$ that minimises the frustration count.
-The optimal value of the objective function in Eq.\ \eqref{eq8} is denoted by $Z^*$ which represents the frustration index.
+The optimal value of the objective function in Eq.\ \eqref{3eq3.5} is denoted by $Z^*$ which represents the frustration index.

 The dependencies between the $x_{ij}$ and $x_{i},x_{j}$ values are taken into account using standard AND constraints.
 The AND model has $n+m$ variables and $2m^+ + m^-$ constraints.
-Note that $x_{ij}$ variables are dependent variables because of the constraints.
+Note that $x_{ij}$ variables are dependent variables because of the constraints and the minimisation objective function.
 Therefore, we may drop the integrality constraint of the $x_{ij}$ variables and consider them as continuous variables in the unit interval, $x_{ij} \in [0,1]$.
-The next subsection discusses an alternative binary linear model for calculating the frustration index.
+The next subsection discusses an alternative binary linear model for computing the frustration index.